 - The Dialogue Project

-The Dialogue Project is a collaborative project between Building Communities, Ending Violence and the Center for Intercultural Programs (CIP) of the Division of Student Affairs.
+The Dialogue Project is a collaborative project between Building Communities, Ending Violence and the Division of Student Affairs.
 The project brings together a group of students in a co-curricular space to build knowledge, critical analysis, and communication skills to increase their capacity as leaders in addressing issues of privilege and oppression within the DePaul community and in the broader context of their own lives.
 To learn more, please contact Dr. Ann Russo.